deco3500-2017/TeamBeyondBeingThere/README.md

 ![The honeycomb of social media](https://s3-ap-southeast-2.amazonaws.com/nanzheng.design/sociaomobilecomputing/honeycomb.jpg "The honeycomb of social media")

 A social media platform focuses on several elements of the honeycomb model.
 For example, Facebook mostly covers relationships, presence, identity, conversations, and reputation.
-Whereas in our concept, we focus more on groups, identity, sharing, and reputation.
+Whereas in our concept, we decided to focus more on groups, identity, sharing, and reputation.